-Of particular interest in comparing the data from the continuous recorders among the past eight years is to compare annual differences in various reaches of the lower river in mean, median, and maximum differences in salinities recorded on a daily basis at each of the monitoring locations.
-It should be noted that the actual observed daily and seasonal changes in salinity are of a far greater magnitude than those accountable to Facility withdrawals alone as predicted by the HBMP statistical models developed in the 2008 and 2011 HBMP Comprehensive Summary Reports.
+The seasonal and daily ranges of variation in near surface salinities (only sites with a complete year of data were included) at the HBMP and USGS continuous recorders are statistically summarized, compared, and contrasted for 2017 in Table 5.6.
+The 2017 data are also graphically represented in Figure 5.21.
+Data from 2007-2016 were summarized and plotted in the 2015 and 2016 Annual Data Reports.
+It should be noted that the actual observed daily and seasonal changes in salinity are of a far greater magnitude than those accountable to Facility withdrawals alone as predicted by the HBMP statistical models developed in the 2008, 2011, and 2016 HBMP Comprehensive Summary Reports.